nolmoonen/gpuupbp/README.md

 ![image](doc/bunnyrow.png)

-GPUUPBP is an OptiX-based GPU implementation of the [unified, points, beams, and paths](https://cs.dartmouth.edu/wjarosz/publications/krivanek14upbp.html) (UPBP) algorithm for robust light simulation in participating media and is the code for the paper "Efficient Hardware Acceleration of Robust Volumetric Light Transport Simulation".
+GPUUPBP is an OptiX-based GPU implementation of the [unified, points, beams, and paths](https://cs.dartmouth.edu/wjarosz/publications/krivanek14upbp.html) (UPBP) algorithm for robust light simulation in participating media and is the code for the paper [Efficient Hardware Acceleration of Robust Volumetric Light Transport Simulation](https://onlinelibrary.wiley.com/doi/full/10.1111/cgf.14802).
 GPUUPBP is based on [SmallUPBP](http://www.smallupbp.com/) and makes two main improvements:

 * The algorithm for computing the multiple importance sampling (MIS) weights is replaced with a new algorithm.
 Instead of iterating over all vertices of each full path, this new algorithm computes the path weight in constant time by only accessing the vertex data of the subpath ends.
 This is achieved by formulating the subpath weights in a recursive manner similar to how is done by [SmallVCM](http://www.smallvcm.com/) and as described in its accompanying [technical paper](https://www.iliyan.com/publications/ImplementingVCM).
 * The photon map for photon density estimation of the volumetric B-B1D, P-B2D, and P-P3D estimators, as well as for surface photon mapping are implemented using the RTX bounding volume hierarchy.
 The entire algorithm is implemented on the GPU with OptiX and the scene intersection routine is accelerated using RTX.